Damagasnake/Damagasnake/README.md

 - CTF writeups and solutions
 - Secure coding examples

-### 🏫 42 School Projects
-*Core curriculum implementations*
-- System-level programming in C
+### 🧠 Learning Experiments
+*Small projects driven by curiosity*
+- Basic neural network implementation with NumPy
-- Algorithm optimization challenges
+- Algorithm visualizations
-- Unix system programming
-- Graphics and mathematical computations
+- Mathematical concept explorations

 ## 🌟 Learning Philosophy

-> "The best way to understand neural networks is to build them from scratch, and the best way to understand security is to think like an attacker"
+> "The best way to understand something is to build it yourself, and the best way to secure it is to think like an attacker"

-I believe in learning by doing and understanding the fundamental principles behind the technologies.
+I believe in learning by doing and understanding the fundamental principles behind technologies.
 This approach helps me:
 - 🎯 Grasp core concepts deeply
 - 🔧 Debug and optimize effectively
 - 🚀 Innovate and adapt solutions